vmware-archive/gp-r/HomePage.md

 Recall that R is installed on each and every host of the Greenplum database - one corrollary is that each "mapper" job which you wish to execute in parallel via PL/R must fit in the memory of the R on each host.

-Given the heavy use of arrays in a PL/R workflow, another item to keep in mind is that the maximum memory limit for each cell (i.e. each record-column tuple) in Greenplum database is 1GB.
+Given the heavy use of arrays in a PL/R workflow, another item to keep in mind is that the maximum memory limit for each cell (i.e. each record-column tuple) in GPDB/HAWQ database is 1GB.
 This is a theoretical upper bound and in practice, the maximum can be less than 1GB.

-### <a name="performance"/> Performance testing
-CONTENT TBD

 # <a name="plrexercises"/>PL/R Exercises
 The folder [PL/R Exercises](https://github.com/pivotalsoftware/gp-r/tree/master/exercises) contains 3 different exercises we developed for the [Data Science in Practice](http://pivotal.io/training) course using publicly available datasets.
 The first demonstrates